ouyang-j/ouyang-j/README.md

 -  **Machine & Deep Learning:** Leveraging neural networks and predictive modeling to decode complex, non-linear patterns in data

 ### 🚀 What I'm up to:
-- 🔭 Working on a N-BEATS strategy for Trading Systems.
+- 🔭 ~~Working on a N-BEATS strategy for Trading Systems.~~ It is completed, please see my most current [repo](https://github.com/ouyang-j/Bitcoin-Price-Prediction-Using-N-BEATS) for details.
-- 📈 Backtesting strategies for Cryptocurrency Market.
+- 📈 ~~Backtesting strategies for Cryptocurrency Market.~~ It is completed, please see my most current [repo](https://github.com/ouyang-j/Bitcoin-Price-Prediction-Using-N-BEATS) for details.
 - 💼 Actively looking for 2026 Summer Internship in Finance.

 ### 📫 Connect with me: